-3.22 The Capital, Treasury and Technical Accounting Portfolio includes the revenue budgets associated with the Council's Treasury Management activities including interest payable on loans and interest receivable on investments.

-- 3.23 The Portfolio also includes revenue budgets relating to the technical accounting entries required by the Chartered Institute of Public Finance and Accountancy (CIPFA) and International Financial Reporting Standards such as the removal of depreciation and impairment charges from the Council's service budgets to ensure there is no impact on Council Tax and the replacement of this with a Minimum Revenue Provision, ensuring resources are set aside to repay the Council's debt. - The outturn for Capital, Treasury and Technical Accounting was a favourable £4.646m.
-This followed the pattern established at the start of the financial year.
+- 3.21 The Capital, Treasury and Technical Accounting Portfolio includes the revenue budgets associated with the Council's Treasury Management activities including interest payable on loans and interest receivable on investments. - 3.22 The Portfolio also includes revenue budgets relating to the technical accounting entries required by the Chartered Institute of Public Finance and Accountancy (CIPFA) and International Financial Reporting Standards such as the removal of depreciation and impairment charges from the Council's service budgets to ensure there is no impact on Council Tax and the replacement of this with a Minimum Revenue Provision, ensuring resources are set aside to repay the Council's debt. - 3.23 The outturn for Capital, Treasury and Technical Accounting was a favourable £4.646m.
 The surplus, in the main, relates to a reduction in costs associated with financing the capital programme due to planned expenditure being reprofiled during the year.
 There was also additional dividend income from external investments and the receipt of unringfenced grants which had not been anticipated.
 The increase of £0.624m from the £4.022m forecast at month 9 was in part due to an additional saving associated with the upfront pension payment to the Greater Manchester Pension Fund (GMPF) for the employer contributions payable to the Local Government Pension Scheme (LGPS).